eyalron33/devgrants/open-grants/Almonit-DWG.md

 - **Preview screen**.
 In this screen the users see a preview of the Dwebsite.
 If they choose to publish, DWG will use the ENS and IPFS components to publish the Dwebsite.
 <kbd><img src="http://almonit.club/application/5result.png" /></kbd>

-#### Web3 component (1 week)
+#### Web3 and ENS components (1-2 week)
-This milestone is used in the first step of the DWG, verifying users ENS domain, and in the last step, writing the IPFS CID as a contenthash to the .eth name.
+This milestone is used in the first step of the DWG, verifying users ENS domain, and in the last step, setting the IPFS CID as the contenthash of the ENS domain of the user.

 The integration to wallet (Metamask etc.) is done via web3.js.
 Based on the Ethereum account we add an identicon to the upper right corner of DWG (see mock-up pictures above) to indicate user account in charge.

+The interaction with ENS is done via web3.js using ENS contract ABI.

 We create for the development process a local Truffle environment to test this component and the next one.

-#### Smart contract and ENS components (1-2 weeks)
-This milestone creates an Ethereum smart contract communicating with ENS contract, setting the IPFS CID as the contenthash of the ENS domain of the user.
-An additional option would be for service providers of DWG to charge a small fee for generating the Dwebsites, in order to cover the costs of running the service for the long term.

-This milestone include functional tests to check interoperability with ENS contracts.

-#### IPFS component (1 week)
+#### IPFS component (1-2 week)
 This milestone connects DWG to IPFS, offering two functionalities.
 1. Calculating the Dwebsite IPFS CID.
-2. Pinning the Dwebsite in at least one IPFS gateways.
-We expect those websites to have small size, so pinning should be easy to implement.
+2. Pinning the Dwebsite using an existing IPFS pinning service (Infura, Pinata or other) or possibliy a pinning service we provide.

 It will be decided at a later stage if this component is written in Rust or node.js.